keltia/fetiche-rs/docs/DESIGN.md

 As the ACUTE project evolved, needs did as well and more code was added to handle these.

+`Fetiche` has 4 main library component so far:

 - `fetiche-common` has now some of the common code used by all crates.
 - `fetiche-formats` is handling the various data structures used throughout the framework, dealing with conversion, serialisation and de-serialisation.
 - `fetiche-sources` contains the code to connect to various sites and fetch or stream data out of them.
 It also handles authentication, etc.
 - `fetiche-macros` is the specific crate hosting the `RunnableDerive` proc macro for the engines.

+### Formats (managed in the `fetiche-formats` crate)

+This crate implement the various data models used by the different sources.
+Included are three [ASTERIX]-like formats -- generic `Cat21`, a cut-down version of `Cat21` for ADS-B data (dubbed `Adsb21`) and drone-specific `Cat129` -- and formats used by different data providers like [Opensky] or [ASD].
+This library implement some methods of conversion between some of these formats.

+The default input format is the one used by the Aeroscope from ASD, but it will soon support the format used by [Opensky] site.
+There is also the [ASD] site which gives you data aggregated from different Aeroscope antennas.

+More details in the [Formats README.md](formats/README.md).

+### Sources (managed in the `fetiche-sources` crate)

+The configuration for the different sources of data is handled by the `fetiche-source` crate in [HCL] file format.
+Note that it is mainly used to avoid hard-coding some parameters like username and API URLs.
+Adding an entry in that file does not mean support except if it is a variation on a known source.

+You are not really supposed to edit this file.

+More details in the specific [Sources README.md](sources/README.md).

 There are also several binaries using the framework: